 - Chop onions and peppers up finely and fry in olive oil over a low heat.

 - Break eggs into the pan and scramble the eggs.
-Alternatively you can make holes and drop the eggs in there so they fry.
+Alternatively you can make holes and drop the eggs in so they fry whole.
 If you choose to do this then add some extra liquid to the pan.

 - Serve with bread and olives.